nicolls1/bug-finder/README.md

 ## Edit Update #2:

 I assumed, based off of the one example, that all landscape files would be the same length.
 I now accept any uneven landscape.
 Test added as well.
+Large file tested/optimised against same lines.
+Might be a better/faster solution if all lines are always a different case.